The Implications Of Adopting A Worldlang

 - Et Cetera

-- Languages that differ in word order among the components of a noun phrase: nouns, adjectives, numerals,
+- Languages that differ in noun phrase word order: nouns, adjectives, numerals, etc.

 - English versus Spanish/French/Portuguese/etc (nouns and adjectives)